 loading...

-I wouldn't dream of making it seem larger than it actually is, but this event sprawls across one of Tulsa's largest parks along the Arkansas river with some odd 140,000 square feet of tent space.
+I wouldn't dream of making it seem larger than it actually is, but this event sprawls across one of Tulsa's largest parks along the Arkansas River with some odd 140,000 square feet of tent space.
 It's massive.

 While most of this space is for vendors offering up arts and crafts, there are literal neighborhoods within the Oktoberfest grounds that provide tons of traditional games and activities for kids and challenges for adults.
 The incredible beer garden with over 200 traditional brews on tap is almost overwhelming.